Remasking Discrete Diffusion Models with Inference-Time Scaling

 Class-conditioned image generation on ImageNet 256\(\times\)256

 We use a pretrained MaskGiT model (Chang et al., 2022) that was trained on ImageNet samples with 256\(\times\)256 pixels.
 For each experiment, we use a different sampler (MaskGiT, MDLM, or ReMDM) and generate 50,000 images conditioned on randomly sampled class labels.
-We measure sample quality using Fréchet Inception Distance (FID) and Inception Score (IS).
-For MaskGiT, we found best results using no temperature, and for MDLM and ReMDM, we use a temperature of 0.8.
-For our sampler, we report the ReMDM-rescale strategy with \(\eta_{rescale} = 0.05\).
+We measure sample quality using Fréchet Inception Distance (FID) and Inception Score (IS) and report the best setting for each method.
 Although for the smallest \(T\) decoding setting MaskGiT outperforms the other methods, we see that ReMDM has the best scaling, producing the highest quality images of any model at \(T = 64\).

 ReMDM produces the highest quality images.
 Values reflect FID / IS for varying \(T\) on discretized ImageNet conditional generation.
 For each metric and \(T\), the best value is bolded.
 Caduceus